-To create her illustrations, Margaret uses printmaking techniques, transferring color from one surface to another, building the images up gradually from flat layers of color.
+To create her illustrations, Margaret has most often used printmaking techniques – transferring color from one surface to another, building the images up gradually from flat layers of color.
+Most recently, she has also begun painting with gouache using stencils and brushes.

 For her linoleum block prints, (linocuts), she cuts the image into sheets of battleship linoleum (yes, battleship linoleum really is used on the decks of battleships), rolls ink onto the surface, and prints the image onto paper using an etching press.
 Images with multiple colors use multiple blocks, each printed with a separate run through the press.